metauni/metauni.github.io/index.md

 ## Events

 Events typically consist of a talk followed by [challenges](http://metauni.org/posts/challenges/challenges) with unique in-game items as prizes.
 You can [watch the video](https://youtu.be/xNqGxgiP0Cc) of our first event to see how it works.
-To receive announcements subscribe to the mailing list or follow us on social media.
+To receive announcements subscribe to the mailing list or follow us on Twitter.

 Upcoming events (challenges in `block`):